beginner-corp/docs.begin.com/src/shared/docs/en/share-code/sharing-common-code.md

 get /
 get /about
 get /contact
+get /gallery
+get /css/:stylesheet
 post /contact

 @views
+get /
 get /about
 ```

+What we've done is added two new routes:
+- `/gallery`
+- `/css/:stylesheet`

-What we've done is added two new routes - /about and /css/:stylesheet, then declared that two of the routes / and /about should receive a copy of the modules in src/views.
+We then declared that only two of the routes in this project should receive a copy of the modules in `src/views`.
+- `/`
+- `/about`

 ## Hydrate